 Result 3 A majority of dyads opt out of the mechanism.
-Although the proportion of S's who choose high effort is greater when the mechanism exists, both B's and S's are better off when the mechanism is unavailable than when it is available.
+Although the proportion of S's who choose high effort is greater when the mechanism exists, both B's and S's have higher pecuniary payoffs when the mechanism is unavailable than when it is available.